 - Joining them up to after school clubs

-- Organising meetups so they can socialise with their friends
+- Organizing meetups so they can socialize with their friends

 - Getting them involved in sports